 It is essential to know about file extension to identify file types if you try to open that.
 If you are a regular Windows user, then it should not be a problem identifying the file type.

-Since file names allow you to use multiple full stops, the actual name of a malware file might be like rock.docx.exe.
-But since, by default, Windows does not show file extensions, you could see only rock.docx.
-You will think it is a Microsoft word document and try to open them, resulting in infecting your computer.
-On the other hand, if you set your PC to show file extensions, you could see its full name, rock.docx.exe.
+Since file names allow you to use multiple full stops, the actual name of a malware file might be rock.docx.exe.
+But since, by default, Windows does not show file extensions, you can see only rock.docx.
+You will think it is a Microsoft Word document and try to open them, resulting in infecting your computer.
+On the other hand, if you set your PC to show file extensions, you can see its full name, rock.docx.exe.
 This way, you can identify that it is actually an executable file and, probability, a malware file.
 This is how you can find out if a file is malicious or suspicious and protect your PC.

 There are several ways to show or hide File Extensions in Windows 11/10.
 We will review all of them one by one.